by Frederike Berg

 The tube and clamp scaffold – a scaffolding type with a long tradition

-The strength of the tube and clamp scaffold is its versatility
+Versatility is the core strength of the tube and clamp scaffold

 To this day, users particularly appreciate the high load-bearing capacity and versatility of the tube and coupler scaffold.
 In fact, the tube and clamp scaffold leaves little to be desired in terms of adaptability.
 The standards, transoms and diagonal tubes can be connected to each other with couplers as desired.
 This scaffolding design makes the tube and clamp scaffold particularly adaptable and therefore suitable for a wide range of projects.